semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 #### The tricky case of routing

 Previously, we activated routing on our `game_of_throne` `character` type, by using `house` as the routing value.
-And, maybe you remember, I told you that when it comes to parent-child relationships and routing, the things might get delicate.
-Indeed, both parents and children have to be stored on the same shard.
-When default routing is used, everything is simple, because Elasticsearch uses a hash of the parent's ID to build the routing value, resulting into the children and the parents to be stored on the same shard.
+And, you may remember that I told you that when it comes to parent-child relationships and routing, the things might get delicate.
+Indeed, **both parents and children have to be stored on the same shard.** When default routing is used, everything is simple, because Elasticsearch uses a hash of the parent's ID to build the routing value, resulting into the children and the parents to be stored on the same shard.